cole-brokamp/geocoder_slim/README.md

 #### Continuous Geocoding

-Start the container and keep it running with: `docker run -it -d --name gs colebrokamp/geocoder_slim /bin/bash`
+Start the container and keep it running with: `docker run -it -d --name gs 126952269818.dkr.ecr.us-east-1.amazonaws.com/geocoder_slim /bin/bash`

-Query the container for a geocode with `docker exec ps ruby /root/geocoder/geocode.rb '3333 Burnet Ave Cincinnati OH 45229'`
+Query the container for a geocode with `docker exec gs ruby /root/geocoder/geocode.rb '3333 Burnet Ave Cincinnati OH 45229'`

 Continue querying the container with more addresses.
 This can be automated for several addresses using a scripting language.

 Stop the container and delete it with `docker stop gs` and `docker rm gs`.